scriptPilot/dokploy-server/README.md

 1. Clone this repository and open it in the code editor.

-2. Create an `.env` file, containing the server ip:
+2. Create an `.env` file with the backup settings:

     ```env
     BACKUP_SERVER_IP=1.2.3.4